 Learning how to make a gift bag that compliments your handmade gifts is easy and satisfying.
+Make these out of pretty calendar pages, glossy magazines, seed catalogs, or even handmade paper.
+Download the template and start a zero-waste tradition.

 DIY gift bags can be made with beautiful paper, glossy magazine pages, seed catalogs, and calendar pages.
 They add a thoughtful touch to your hand crafted lip balms, salves, herbal remedies, knitted socks, knitted mittens, sock lambs, candles, and other small hand made gifts.
 Plus you can make these handmade gift bags in bulk and have them ready to fill when you need them.
 So you aren’t hiding in a bedroom wrapping gifts with tissue paper late on Christmas Eve, make a batch of these easy to make gift bags now.